hkh4/blueberry/docs/index.md

    ```
    -title Blueberry
    -composer Hugo Hua
+   -arranger Unknown
    -key d#m
    -time 4-4
    -capo 2
+   -tuning E-A-D-G-B-E
    ```

-The title and composer can be whatever you choose, and the capo is an integer.
+The title, arranger, and composer can be whatever you choose, and the capo is an integer.

 ### Key